 If your heating pad doesn’t have an automatic shut-off feature, don’t fall asleep with your heating pad on.

-Even your heating pad has an auto-shutoff function, don’t use it over time.
+Even if your heating pad has an auto-shutoff function, don’t use it over time.

 Turn off the heating pad when it is too hot.